Cephalopod Genome Browser

 CephRes-gdatabase (CephRes Genomes Database) is an open genomic resource aimed to support cephalopod biologists and all evolutionary and comparative genome biologists to explore genomic data of these fascinating organisms.
 It represents a resource for mining various genomes of octopuses and other cephalopod species to help advancing cephalopod genomics and to discover their genomic novelties.
 Through the use of the browsers it is possible to visualize whole genomes on different scales, until single base pair resolution.

 The graphical interfaces which visualize the different genome assemblies is based on the genome browser originally designed by Kent and coworkers (2002; Genome Res.
 12: 996-).
-Currently, the genomes of two Octopus species (O. bimaculoides and O. vulgaris) and the one of Callistoctopus minor can be accessed below.
+Currently, the genomes of two Octopus species (O. bimaculoides and O. vulgaris) and the one of another octopus, Callistoctopus minor, and of the Hawaiian bobtail squid (Euprymna scolopes) can be accessed below.
 Next implementations will include other cephalopod species.

 How the database works